 - 1. At least one local physician's office will improve physical and communication access for persons with disabilities. - 2.
-A local health care facility will adopt a practice assuring the proper training of all personnel on disability sensitivity and awareness.

-- 3. At least one community or governmental agency providing health care services to victims of crime, abuse, and domestic violence will improve its accessibility to people with disabilities. - 4.
+A local health care facility will adopt a practice assuring the proper training of all personnel on disability sensitivity and awareness. - 3.
+At least one community or governmental agency providing health care services to victims of crime, abuse, and domestic violence will improve its accessibility to people with disabilities. - 4.
 At least one community or governmental agency providing mental health services will improve its accessibility to people who are Deaf. - 5.
 At least one hospital or community health care center will change its policies and practices to ensure full access to health services by individuals who are Deaf. - 6.
 One or more local departments of social services will establish an agreement with the independent living center to adopt an ongoing practice of providing periodic disability awareness training to all DSS personnel. - 7.
 Congress will pass the Community Choice Act. - 8.
-One or more behavioral health units at community hospitals will establish an agreement, and change their protocol, to enable on-site inpatient participation of Mental Health Peers regarding inpatient engagement and discharge planning to ensure reduction in recidivism of inpatient care and better consumer connection to community supports and resources. - 9.
-One or more local departments of mental health, mobile mental health teams and hospital emergency departments will change policies and procedures to allow ILI-Middletown trained mental health peers to assist in hospital diversion initiatives and supports, thus reducing recidivism and first time psychiatric admissions. - 10.
-One or more medical facilities will establish a policy requiring discharge planners to include ILI-Middletown's brochures in its discharge planning packets. - 11.
-The Mobile Mental Health clinic will change policies and procedures to allow ILI-Middletown Peer Diversion Specialists to accompany clinicians during onsite interventions instead of being called after the triage/assessment are done the clinicians during onsite interventions instead of being called after the triage/assessment are done. - 12.
-Orange Regional Medical Center will change policies and procedures to permit ILI-Middletown Peer Diversion Specialists in the ACCESS center of the hospital, so when a person is brought in they have immediate Peer support. - 13.
-NY State will pass the Hearing Aid Bill requiring insurance companies to provide Hearing Aid Coverage and support NYS tax credits that can be provided to users of hearing aid devices. - 14.
-ILI-Middletown, in collaboration with CDPAANYS (Consumer Directed Personal Assistance Association of NY State), will contract with individual Managed Care Organizations (MCOs) and Managed Long Term Care organizations (MLTCs) to provide Fiscal Intermediary services for individuals with CDPAP home care to maintain continuity of their current service - 15.
-NYS will adopt an Olmstead Implementation Plan, which complies with the letter and spirit of the Supreme Court decision.
+One or more local departments of mental health, mobile mental health teams and hospital emergency departments will change policies and procedures to allow ILI-Middletown trained mental health peers to assist in hospital diversion initiatives and supports, thus reducing recidivism and first time psychiatric admissions. - 9.
+One or more medical facilities will establish a policy requiring discharge planners to include information about Independent Living Centers and agency linkages in its discharge planning packets - 10.
+The Mobile Mental Health clinic will change policies and procedures to allow ILI-Middletown Peer Diversion Specialists to accompany clinicians during onsite interventions instead of being called after the triage/assessment are done the clinicians during onsite interventions instead of being called after the triage/assessment are done. - 11.
+NY State will pass the Hearing Aid Bill requiring insurance companies to provide Hearing Aid Coverage and support NYS tax credits that can be provided to users of hearing aid devices. - 12.
+ILI-Middletown, in collaboration with CDPAANYS (Consumer Directed Personal Assistance Association of NY State), will contract with individual Managed Care Organizations (MCOs) and Managed Long Term Care organizations (MLTCs) to provide Fiscal Intermediary services for individuals with CDPAP home care to maintain continuity of their current service - 13.
+NYS will adopt an Olmstead Implementation Plan, which complies with the letter and spirit of the Supreme Court decision. - 14.
+The ACT (Assertive Community Treatment) Team will change policies and procedures to allow an ILI-Middletown Mental Health Peer to accompany clinicians during community interventions.

-Advocate for systemic changes that result in universal access to public transportation, public buildings, communication systems and other amenities.
+D. Commerce Advocacy: Advocate for systemic changes that result in universal access to public transportation, public buildings, communication systems and other amenities.
 Increase the capacity of people with disabilities to engage in local marketplace activities including shopping, dining out, using recreational facilities and participating in community events by increasing the number of Title III entities that are accessible in the Orange County area.